eryulee/Products/README.md

 - Use filter method to filter category
 - Render data on page
 - Reuse form for both post and put request
+-full CRUD application
+-use React.js for front-end framework

 #### PostMVP